Ofir-kdrn/2d10-ttrpg/How Rolls Are Made.md

 Example: Vigo the ranger is ambushing a goblin scouting party.
 The goblins are surprised, so he has advantage on the attack roll.
 He is also hiding in the bushes, so he has another advantage.
 However- the goblins, however, are barely visible in the high brush, and enjoy half-cover, giving disadvantage to all attacks made against them.
 Totaling those circumstantial effects, Vigo has an advantage of 1 to the attack roll.
 So he rolls 3d10 and chooses the 2 highest numbers.

 Example 2: The goblins recover from Vigo's surprise attack and move in to eliminate the threat.
 Their leader is giving his soldiers a moral boost, granting them advantage.
-However- the goblins failed to identify
+However- the goblins cannot go into the optimal range of their slings, gi
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTM4NDkwMjg2LDE2ODI3MjA3MCwtMTY0Mz
+eyJoaXN0b3J5IjpbLTEzNjIzOTk4NDYsMTY4MjcyMDcwLC0xNj
-g0MjQ5OF19
+QzODQyNDk4XX0=
 -->